intermezzOS/book/second-edition/src/appendix/target-specifications.md

 # Appendix A: target specifications

-In Chapter 2, we created `intermezzos.json`, a "target speciifcation."
+In Chapter 2, we created `intermezzos.json`, a "target specification."
 Here's the reasons for setting each thing:

 ```json